-Designing for Play, Fall 2017, Instructor: Cas Holman, Partner: George Duan
+Designing for Play, Fall 2017, Instructor: Cas Holman, Designers: George Duan, Megan Lee

 A pair of unsuspecting chairs designed for an office lounge space to revitalize risky play in everyday adult lives.

 Choose one play value that (in your observations) is inaccessible to adults.
 Design and prototype something to serve this need.

 We began by listing different play values we found to be inaccessible to adults.
 We decided we wanted to focus primarily on risky play.
 We were interested in designing for this play value as many examples of risky play in adult life are not necessarily safe (i.e. skydiving, bungee jumping, drag racing).
 In addition, we wanted to design for exploratory play.
 We noted that as time passes, risky play evolves into exploratory play.

 We decided to design a furniture collection for an office lounge space centered around risky play, intended to provide a safe yet unexpected way for adults to experience and explore risk.